jstarrdewar/adhesive/README.md

 `npm install adhesive -g`

 Or you can clone this repository, `cd` into into it, and run `npm link`.
-That's a good option if you want to extend adhesive with your own functionality.
+That's a good option if you want to try modifying adhesive.

 ##Usage